9 Ways to Help Your Yoga Students Engage Their Pelvic Floors

 Canada: CPA Division of Women’s Health

 **I have created a series of VIDEO Practises intended to promote PFM awareness and to help relax and engage the PFMs in coordination with breath and movement.
-The videos are receiving very positive reviews from pelvic health physical therapists & yoga teachers/therapists globally.
+The videos are receiving very positive reviews from pelvic health physical therapists and yoga teachers/therapists globally.
+They are appropriate and valuable for both MEN and WOMEN.
 These videos are available to download online

 **This article is not meant to act as medical advice nor meant to replace your current treatment.
 Please seek clearance or guidance from your licensed medical healthcare professional prior to participating in any of the mentioned tips, advice or movements.

-For more resources, details about my calendar of events and where to find the next “Explore Your Pelvic Floor” workshop, please consider signing up for my monthly newsletter on the right side bar!
+For more resources, details about my calendar of events and where to find the next Pelvic Floor Yoga Therapy course, please consider signing up for my monthly newsletter on the right side bar!